UkoeHB/bevy_replicon_repair/README.md

 This crate is not an all-in-one solution to reconnect handling.
 Client and server events (direct messages) can fail if sent at or after a disconnect.
 This means after a disconnect, any client with state tied to server events (or tied to the expectation that client-sent events arrived on the server) may have stale state.
 Typically you want the server to send 'initialization' messages to a client that has just connected, to transmit anything the client won't receive from replication.

 In terms of client architecture, you generally want to trap the client in a loading screen while waiting for all initialization (or reinitialization) state to arrive, so the user can't interact with an incomplete world.
-You can use change detection on [`RepliconTick`](bevy_replicon::prelude::RepliconTick) to detect when the server's first replication message arrives, and you can manually track the arrival of expected initialization messages.
+You can use change detection on [`ServerInitTick`](bevy_replicon::client::ServerInitTick) to detect when the server's first replication message arrives, and you can manually track the arrival of expected initialization messages.

 Note that renet does not support automatic reconnects.
 To reconnect a client you need to acquire a completely new connect token from the server/backend then recreate the renet client and transport resources.